elacosse/elacosse.github.io/_posts/2024-06-21-consonancia.md

 Our relationship to technology should actively promote this idea.
 Namely, that technological use should aid in finding empathy and understanding from one another.
 It is a rather uncontroversial statement to suggest this constitutes a collective good that technology should aim towards achieving.
 We have seen over the last decade significant challenges and consequences when this is not considered an objective.
 Many of these consequences have had profound effects on social cohesion, economic equality, shared cultural understanding, political stability, and individual well-being.
 For instance, social media platforms, driven by algorithms that prioritize engagement through optimizing advertising conversion rates, unintentionally encourage dysfunctional individual behavior and reinforce viewpoints that can lead to increased polarization, i.e., filter bubbles.
 Social media platforms and other services employing recommender systems are often said to be misaligned with their users and the collective good.
 This should strike us as unsurprising; these systems are built without any measure of what constitutes well-being, and moreover lack any mechanism for achieving any sort of collective good.
 They are reinforcement learning algorithms that rely on _individual_ engagement measures for their optimization.

 The main idea of this part of the installation was to systematically map the physical space of ongoing conversations with CLAs into a relational social space with the underlying goal of facilitating empathy between individuals.
 Mapping high-dimensional data like text is complex and handling it appropriately requires dimensionality reduction to understand relationships between entities.
 This is where techniques from modern machine learning can find similarity, i.e., compute distances, between each data observation.
-Each conversation is represented as a multi-dimensional space.
+Each conversation is represented as a multi-dimensional vector within the embedding space defined by a language model.
 Each vector points in a direction in this high-dimensional space based on its content.
 Using a robust similarity metric like cosine, distances between conversation can be computed and we can construct a social graph based on this information.

 This installation experience emphasizes a hypothesized means for humans to authentically connect with each other and achieve mutual understanding through shared experiences that are mediated by AI's generative capabilities.
 Through leveraging AI to capture and map individual expressions of hurt, it can help bridge those experiences across people into ensembles where they feel most understood and supported.
 This allows humans to gain deeper empathy and consonance with one another's experiences, perspectives and values.
 Ultimately, the goal of "human-human alignment" in this context is to use AI as a facilitator to bring about better alignment between different humans.
 By allowing people to genuinely understand each other's feelings of vulnerabilities, it aims to cultivate a sense of understanding among the human participants.
 AI system builders must acknowledge that interpersonal interactions profoundly shape our growth, emotional stability, and unique personality traits, serving as the cornerstone of human development and individuality.
 How we think and behave are shaped mainly by who we interact with.